InfoSec812/vertx-by-example/Exercises.md

 instance of [LocalMap](http://vertx.io/docs/apidocs/io/vertx/core/shareddata/LocalMap.html) which can store most Immutable data types as well as custom types which implement the [Shareable](http://vertx.io/docs/apidocs/io/vertx/core/shareddata/Shareable.html) interface.
-Storing data in a these LocalMap instances makes those objects available to other Verticles without having to use the EventBus to send those objects.
+Storing data in a these LocalMap instances makes those objects available to other Verticles without having to use the EventBus to send those objects. **The Shared Local Map has no concurrency controls, so the last writer is always the winner.
+If assurance of ordered writes is required, then the user must implement their own concurrency controls or only use data structures which ensure thread safety.**

 [Exercise9_1.groovy](Exercise9/Exercise9_1.groovy)
 ```groovy